Skip to content

 What is CBD oil?

-Medicinal cannabis products are derived from the cannabis plant and their active ingredients are cannabidiol (CBD) and/or tetrahydrocannabinol (THC).
-Marijuana comes from the same plant, but it isn’t considered a medicine.
+Let’s look at where CBD oil comes from.
+Medicinal cannabis products are derived from the cannabis plant and contain cannabidiol (CBD) and tetrahydrocannabinol (THC) as the main active ingredients.
+Marijuana comes from the same plant, but it isn’t used for medicinal purposes in Australia.

 • Arthritis pain